hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - config OU of the <span style="color: #bb6600;">IKEv2 peer certificate used as the identity</span> when matching an IKEv2 authorization policy
         - define a name mangler and enter IKEv2 name mangler config: `crypto ikev2 name-mangler MANGLER`
         - derive the name from any of the fields in the remote identity of type DN (distinguished name): `dn organization-unit`

-- IP Security (IPsec)
-  - Cryptographic algorithms w/ IPsec include
-    - <span style="color: #bb6600;">HMAC-SHA1/SHA2</span> for integrity protection and authenticity
-    - TripleDES-CBC for confidentiality
-    - <span style="color: #bb6600;">AES-CBC</span> and AES-CTR for confidentiality
-    - <span style="color: #bb6600;">AES-GCM</span> and ChaCha20-Poly1305 providing confidentiality (encryption) and authentication together efficiently
-  - AH protocol
-    - provide a mechanism for <span style="color: #bb6600;">authentication only</span>
-    - provide data integrity, data origin authentication, and an optional replay protection service
-  - ESP protocol
-    - provide data confidentiality (encryption) and authentication (data integrity, data origin authentication, and replay protection)
-    - used with confidentiality only, authentication only, or both confidentiality and authentication
-    - cryptographic process provides <span style="color: #bb6600;">origin confidentiality, integrity, and origin authentication for packet</span>
-    - protocol to config IPsec VPN and as an authentication protocol that is reliable and supports ACK and sequence: <span style="color: #bb6600;">ESP</span>
-  - stateful failover
-    - enable a router to continue processing and forwarding IPsec packets after outage occurs
-    - two <span style="color: #bb6600;">identical routers</span>: same type of device; the same CPU and memory; either no encryption accelerator or identical encryption accelerators
-    - <span style="color: #bb6600;">duplicate IKE and IPsec configuration</span> of active device on standby device

 - SSL, TLS & DTLS